link:index.html[home]

 We looked but have not yet, essentially for two reasons:

-1. We haven’t found one that meets the requirements of both supporting ASCIIdoc and working reliably.
-(For the technical answer, to do a good rich text editor one has to totally re-implement the DOM as any attempt to simple manipulate the DOM dynamically usually fails, a symptom of most early public attempts to implement rich tech editors.)
+We haven’t found one that meets the requirements of both supporting ASCIIdoc and working reliably.
+(For the technical answer, to do a good rich text editor one has to totally re-implement the DOM as any attempt to simply manipulate the DOM dynamically usually fails, a symptom of most early public attempts to implement rich tech editors.)

-2. It’s easy to miss the whole intent of this system: giving a solution to people who use and like LaTeX-styled control.
+It’s easy to miss the whole intent of this system: giving a solution to people who use and like LaTeX-styled control.
 WYSIWYG is oriented for the MS-Word-loving population and they may well prefer it and tools oriented that way, but most STEM academics are not well served by those tools.
 In fact, most who have written a book or a lot of documentation in a big project with images and complex information will have found they outgrown most WYSIWYG tools quickly after starting down that path.

 Most commercial sites like Google and many content management systems prevent being diplayed inside a container (an _iframe specifically).
 To test them, go to the Live view of the web page and test your links.